rtmalone/Blaze-cli/USER_STORIES.md

 <hr />

 As a user<br />
-I order to see data which shares common data<br />
+I order to see entries which shares common data<br />
 I want so search by certain fields<br />

   - User runs `blaze search`